KeepItOnTheDownload/FinTech-Group-Project/README.md

 We were able to analyze the tenures of the these stocks and determine if this had any effect on the stock.
 The immediate observation from looking at tenures of XLF is the length of Berkshire Hathway's CEO  Warren Buffet.
 This legendary investor is known for his buy and hold strategy and it seems his tenure at Berkshire Hathaway has been nothing but prosperus.
 It should also be noted that when looking at ownership of the the stock by CEO, Warren Buffet towers over other CEO holding way more shares of his own stock than any other CEO.
 This could be attributed to multiple factors, one of them being the tenure.
 Given the amount of time as CEO, Warren Buffet has had the most availability to stock options and acquiring stock.
 Combined with his personal style of "buy and hold", it makes sense that Warren Buffet holds so much Berkshire Hathaway stock.
 This will also correlate with CEO board approval, which is one of the highest.

 # 4. Plots & Conclusions
-## Sector ETFS cumuulative returns Plot:
+## Sector ETFS Cummulative Returns Plot:
 On top of checking the holdings of XLF and XLK for their performance over the timeframe, we were able to check the performance of each sector of the US economy.

 ![SectorETFS](Resources/PNG/SectorETFS&SP500.png)